 The answers begin when we discover Olmsted’s story before he became the great park-maker.
 The more we learn about what inspired Olmsted, the more he inspires us and brings out Our Better Nature.

-Our Better Nature will be at The Buffalo History Museum Community Gallery through January 2019.
+Our Better Nature was first exhibited at The Buffalo History Museum Community Gallery in November 2018 through January 2019.
 You may view the exhibit today at the Parkside Lodge in Delaware Park, 84 Parkside Avenue.

 About Lauren Becker